danawoodman/google-sketchup-file-downloader/README.markdown

 ## Installation / Integration

-Copy the `file_downloader.bundle` and `file_downloader.dll` files to your plugin's directory, which you will then `require` in your Ruby code.
-See the `test` folder for an example on how to use the plugin and also see "Usage" below.
+Copy the `build/file_downloader.bundle` and `build/file_downloader.dll` files to your plugin's directory, which you will then `require` in your Ruby code.
+See the `example` folder for an example on how to use the plugin and also see "Usage" below.